microsoft/FluidFramework/packages/dds/tree/docs/roadmap.md

 The move operation preserves the identity of the nodes being moved and ensures that the outcome matches the developer's expectations.

 Shared Tree will support two types of move operation.
-One is a **set** move where the nodes in the range when it is defined are the only nodes that move.
+One is a **node range** move where the nodes in the range when the edit is first issued are the only nodes that move.
-The other is a **slice** move where any nodes inserted in the range during the move are also moved.
+The other is a **slice range** move where the nodes in the range when the edit is applied are the nodes that move.

 ## Strong node identifiers and lookup index